 The Hancock company ran scores of such ads, sometimes venerating notable scientists, inventors, politicians, business leaders, military men, or historic events.
 In other similar ads, the company paid homage to unsung heros, or those who did the daily labors or provided key services, such as the Maine lobster men, an un- known “back bench” Congressman, or the family doctor.
 To be sure, the Hancock Co. was basking in a positive light for telling these tales, especially those of the more popular figures.
 Still, all in all, these were classy pieces of advertising; often done with a handsome original color illustration using known and unknown artists.
 They appeared only once or a few times at most in the magazines of the day.
 Consequently, original copies of these ads today are regarded as collector’s items, often showing up at auction houses or on E-bay.

 The John Hancock ad above, for example, tells the story of Frederic Remington, the famous artist of the American West.
-This ad appeared, for example, in the September 21, 1959 issue of Life magazine, its cover shown later below.
-The box below includes the full text of John Hancock’s Frederic Remington ad.
+This ad appeared, for example, in the September 21, 1959 issue of Life magazine, the cover from that issue shown below.
+The sidebar that follows next includes the full text of the John Hancock Remington ad.
 Following that is a little more history on Frederic Remington, a short profile of the John Hancock company, and some reaction to the company’s “historical figures” advertising campaign.

 “He gave us the wild Old West for Keeps…”